BYU-ECE-Software/BAIT/Harvesta Storyline/README.md

 Intended Path to Solution
 The player must deduce the final location after collectiing scattered bits of information from each of the characters, which will allow them to piece together the complete picture.
-These bits of information are as follows:
+These bits of critical information are as follows:
 1. "The C-suite mandates the least overall expensive location." - Jackson Knepper
 2. "The Salt Lake City location failed because the building had lead paint and would be too expensive to remodel." - Tony Flagg
 3. "The Park City location's owner doesn't want to sell to a large corporation" - Ann Gunn